fpdcc/ccfp-asset-dashboard/README.md

 ```

 ### Restore the FPDCC database
 Download the database from Dropbox and save the tar file in this repo's root directory.
+You'll need to have postgres installed on your machine to run the command.

 Load the database:
 ```
 pg_restore -U postgres -h localhost -p 32002 -d fpdcc -O FPDCC_DataMade_backup112221.tar
 ```

+The password is `postgres` (as defined in `docker-compose.yml`).

 Connect to the database with `psql`:
 ```